angusmillar/Deprecated-Pyro/README.md

 **Pyro.Engine (Project)**

-This is the bussiness logic layer
+This is the business logic layer

 **Pyro.Identifiers (Project)**